 - Cognitive therapy

 - Sound therapy or tinnitus retraining therapy (TRT)

-If your children have tinnitus, the best treatment and prevention method is to educate him or her regarding excessive noise exposure.
-It is also a good idea for parents and caregivers to monitor his or her exposure.
+If your children have tinnitus, the best treatment and prevention method is to educate them regarding excessive noise exposure.
+It is also a good idea for parents and caregivers to monitor their exposure.